-17. Confidentiality of reports
+18. Confidentiality of reports

-- (1) Medical reports shall be confidential at all times. - (2) All medical reports and records shall be securely held with accessibility restricted to authorised personnel. - (3) Where justified by operational considerations, the medical assessor shall determine the extent pertinent medical information is presented to relevant officials of the Authority.
+(1) Medical reports shall be confidential at all times.

+(2) All medical reports and records shall be securely held with accessibility restricted to authorised personnel.

+(3) Where justified by operational considerations, the medical assessor shall determine the extent pertinent medical information is presented to relevant officials of the Authority.

-18. Validity of licences-ATPL aeroplane, helicopter and poweredlift and commercial pilot licences-aeroplane, airship, helicopter, powered-lift and multi-crew pilot licences
+19. Validity of licences

-- (1) A holder of a licence shall not exercise the privileges granted by the licence, or by related ratings, unless he or she maintains competency and meets the requirements for recent experience established by the Authority. - (2) The Authority shall ensure that other Contracting States are able to confirm the validity of the licence. - (3) The Authority shall establish and maintain competency and recent experience requirements for pilot licences and ratings based on a systematic approach to accident prevention and shall include a risk assessment process and analysis of current operations, including accident and incident data. - (4) The maintenance of competency of flight crewmembers engaged in commercial air transport operations may be satisfactorily established by demonstration of skill during proficiency flight checks completed in accordance with these Regulations. - (5) Maintenance of competency shall be recorded in the operator's records and in the flight crewmember's personal logbook. - (6) A flight crewmember may, in lieu of maintaining competency in an aircraft, demonstrate continuing competency in synthetic flight training devices approved by the Authority. - (7) A report of medical fitness obtained in accordance with these Regulations shall be valid from the date of the medical examination for a period not greater than- - (a) twenty-four months for the Private Pilot Licence (PPL) for aeroplane; - (b) twenty-four months for the Private Pilot Licence (PPL) for helicopter or gyroplane;
+(1) A holder of a licence shall not exercise the privileges granted by the licence, or by related ratings, unless he or she maintains competency and meets the requirements for recent experience established by the Authority.

+Where a licence was issued by another Contracting State, the Authority shall confirm the validity of the licence in accordance with the applicable technical guidance materials.

+(3) The Authority shall establish and maintain competency and recent experience requirements for pilot licences and ratings based on a systematic approach to accident prevention and shall include a risk assessment process and analysis of current operations, including accident and incident data.

+(4) The maintenance of competency of flight crewmembers engaged in commercial air transport operations may be satisfactorily established by demonstration of skill during proficiency flight checks completed in accordance with the applicable Civil Aviation Operation of Aircraft Aviation Regulations as amended

+(5) Subject to Regulation 1 (4) the maintenance of competency of flight crew members or remote flight crew members engaged in commercial air transport operations may be satisfactorily established by demonstration of skill during proficiency flight checks completed in accordance with the applicable Civil Aviation Operation of Aircraft Aviation Regulations as amended

+(6) Maintenance of competency shall be recorded in the operator's records and in the flight crewmember's personal logbook.

+(7) Subject to Regulation 1(4) to these regulations, maintenance of competency shall be recorded in the operator's records and in the flight crewmember or remote flight crew member's ,'s personal logbook or licence.

+(8) A flight crewmember may, in lieu of maintaining

+competency in an aircraft, demonstrate continuing competency in synthetic flight training devices approved by the Authority.

+(9) Subject to Regulation 1 (4), a flight crewmember or remote flight crew member may, in lieu of maintaining competency in an aircraft, demonstrate continuing competency in synthetic flight training devices approved by the Authority

+(10) A report of medical fitness obtained in accordance with these Regulations shall be valid from the date of the medical examination for a period not greater than-